-Event Name Mount Hawt Mount Hawthorn Street Festival Event Date 25 Novembe er 2023 Event Location Mount Hawt horn Town Ce ntre Event Organiser Palace J Event Description community; together to e The street w connecting t The Mt Hawthorn Streets Festival has been missed by the local community; it provides joyful community atmosphere where people come together to enjoy what Mt Hawthorn has to offer.
-The street will be filled with live music and roving entertainment, connecting the hospitality venues by spilling them out onto the street. to cater for t the masses, live e cooking, pop up ba y of seating through the middle of the street cooking, pop up bars, car park block parties, ars, live street art and more.
-Event is Free Yes Connectable Domest Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
-In-kind support requested Sponsorship Request \$203,458 \$40,000 \$25,000 Yes Waste Rangers Marketing Sponsorship History N/A Compliant EOI?
-Yes Administration Recommendations opportunitie atmosphere and has wor Machine and from resider es for artists an Palace J has the ked on large so Sets on the B ots and local bu Immendation is vill promote local bus d performers to creathe necessary experiestale events including each.
-There has been usinesses for the events to assist this large-state. ite a vibrant ai ince to deliver Cancer No Bu n an increase i nt to return, a nd festive this event eno, Wine n appetite nd the
+Event Name Mount Hawthorn Street Festival

+Event Date 25 Novembe er 2023

+Event Location Mount Hawt thorn Town Ce ntre

+Event Organiser Palace J

+Event Description community; together to a The street w connecting t The event w to cater for t The Mt Hawthorn Streets Festival has been missed by the local community; it provides joyful community atmosphere where people come together to enjoy what Mt Hawthorn has to offer.
+The street will be filled with live music and roving entertainment, connecting the hospitality venues by spilling them out onto the street.
+The event will feature plenty of seating through the middle of the street to cater for the masses, live cooking, pop up bars, car park block parties, pottery painting, cocktail bars, live street art and more.

+Event is Free Yes

+Connectable Downst Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
+In-kind support requested

+Sponsorship Request \$203,458 \$40,000 \$25,000 Yes Waste Rangers Marketing

+Sponsorship History N/A

+Compliant EOI?
+Yes

+Administration Recommendations opportunitie atmosphere and has wor Machine and from resider es for artists an .
+Palace J has tl ked on large so d Sets on the B ots and local bu ommendation is will promote local bus d performers to creat the necessary experiestale events including each.
+There has been usinesses for the events to assist this large-state. ite a vibrant al ince to deliver Cancer No Bu n an increase i nt to return, a nd festive this event eno, Wine n appetite nd the

 Event Name Candlelight: Candlelight: Best of Movie Soundtracks

 Event Date 9 December

 Event Location Hyde Park

 Event Organiser FEVER

-Event Description in unique sp contempora contempora The Candlel of the lawn be encourage Candlelight is an intimate classical music concert series held by candlelight in unique spaces.
+Event Description Candlelight is an intimate classical music concert series held by candlelight in unique spaces.
 The programming ranges from classical to more contemporary acts and genres from Vivaldi's Four Seasons to more contemporary programs such as Best Works of Hans Zimmer.
 The Candlelight concert at Hyde Park will see a stage set up in the middle of the lawn surrounded by battery operated candles and the audience will be encouraged to come with picnic rugs and enjoy this special night with music and candles.

 Event is Free Yes

-Constant Bound Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
+Canananhia Danuart Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
 In-kind support requested

-Sponsorship Request \$25,000 ght is an intimate classical music concert series held be a spaces.
-The programming ranges from classical to morary acts and genres from Vivaldi's Four Seasons to porary programs such as Best Works of Hans Zimmer.
-Idelight concert at Hyde Park will see a stage set up in wn surrounded by battery operated candles and the auraged to come with picnic rugs and enjoy this special and candles.
-Funding Funding Seeking other Marketing Waste Facilities
+Sponsorship Request \$25,000 \$25,000 \$12,000 No Marketing Waste Facilities

 Sponsorship History N/A

 Compliant EOI?
 Yes

-Administration Recommendations candlelight to to create an inflave a strong for event.
-This is e imate experience fo r the commun e capability to ity.
+Administration Recommendations candlelight to to create an int ave a strong fo event.
+This is e a special evening sho timate experience fo ollowing and have the envisaged to be a low r the commun e capability to ity.
 The deliver a